We have a highly qualified and passionate team of therapists

 Owner, MS, LPC, LSW

-I am the father of three adult children and have resided in Ashland, WI for the last 26 years.
+I am the father of three adult children and have lived in Ashland most of my adult life.

 I see clients in Ashland, Glidden, Park Falls, Shell Lake and Spooner, WI.
 I am the founder and CEO of Prentice House Inc., which consists of three group homes for adolescent males located in the Ashland area.
-Prentice House, Inc. was established in 1992 and I’ve worked for SOAR Services in Shell Lake for the last 10 years, and became the owner two years ago.
+Prentice House, Inc. was established in 1992 and I’ve worked for SOAR Services in Shell Lake since 2007, and became the owner in 2012.

 I now practice with clients aging from 8 to 67.
 I enjoy working with adults and couples that can not seem to find the emotional balance that they once had.
 I am very much grounded in building a therapeutic non-judgmental relationship with all clients.
 I feel this is so vital in their therapy to gain balance and fulfillment in their lives.
 So, I encourage you, or anyone you may know that is struggling in their balance and fulfillment, to reach out and give Soar Services a try.